All PPA members can enter. The events are held twice a year, and the merited images are displayed at Imaging USA.

 All images that merit at IPC are reviewed for the loan collection.

-The Showcase images are the top photographs in each category that are not excepted into the Loan Collection.
+The Showcase book is a collection of the top images in each category that are not accepted into the Imaging Excellence Collection.

 Both physical prints and digital files are accepted